axoflow/axosyslog/CONTRIBUTING.md

 which is automatically generated and tracked by github.
 You can check the exact address in your github settings->email->primary email address, if you enabled email privacy.

-`module` refers to the part of syslog-ng that the patch intends to change.
+`module` refers to the part of AxoSyslog that the patch intends to change.
 For example python, redis, persist, scratch-buffers, etc.

 #### Patches

 We are using a coding style very similar to
 [GNU Coding Standards](https://www.gnu.org/prep/standards/standards.html#Writing-C)
-for syslog-ng.
+for AxoSyslog.

 You can use `make style-check` or `make style-format` to check or format automatically your code.
 These commands are executed by our CI as well.